arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 peers.
 It should not be more than one second (i.e. 1000 ms).
 Setting this to a low value (around 100) means higher resolution bandwidth quota distribution, setting it to a higher value saves CPU cycles.

+``share_mode_target`` specifies the target share ratio for share mode torrents.
+This defaults to 3, meaning we'll try to upload 3 times as much as we download.
+Setting this very high, will make it very conservative and you might end up not downloading anything ever (and not affecting your share ratio).
+It does not make any sense to set this any lower than 2.
+For instance, if only 3 peers need to download the rarest piece, it's impossible to download a single piece and upload it more than 3 times.
+If the share_mode_target is set to more than 3, nothing is downloaded.

 pe_settings
 ===========